qilimanjaro-tech/haqtoberfest2024/challenges/qubit_mapping/README.md

 This folder contains all necessary information about transpilation of qubit mapping in real quantum hardware.

-In the notebooks folder you will find the files that contain the different parts of the challenge.
+In the notebooks(notebooks) folder you will find the files that contain the different parts of the challenge.
 Inside the folder you can find:

 - [Tutorial](notebooks/Tutorial.ipynb): notebook containing explanations about basic concepts and examples about qubit mapping.